 (6) Directional particles

-Tz-boj-ik muyel xi to vi noxtok une

-ASP-chop-PL DIR:rising THUS CL EVID also CL

-They chopped the forest all up this way, too
+Tz-boj-ik muyel xi to vi noxtok une ASP-chop-PL DIR:rising THUS CL EVID also CL 'They chopped the forest all up this way, too

-Tz-boj-iktalnaka jvaskisetik launeASP+3E-chop-PL DIR:coming only VazquezEVIDCLAnd they chopped down this way only members of the Vazquez family, they say.
+Tz-boj-ik tal naka jvaskisetik la une ASP+3E-chop-PL DIR:coming only Vazquez EVID CL And they chopped down this way, only members of the Vazquez family, they say.'

-The directional in the first clause is derived from the intransitive root muy 'ascend' and allows Peter to add an upward trajectory to the action of chopping trees he depicts as the early settlers worked their way up a mountain ridge.
+The directional mayel in the first clause is derived from the intransitive root may 'ascend' and allows Peter to add an upward trajectory to the action of chopping trees as he depicts how the early settlers worked their way up a mountain ridge.
 The directional in the second clause uses the root tal 'come' and it incorporates a deictic perspective into the scene: it was on the side of the mountain ridge toward the observers that the colonists continued felling the forest.